Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 You had a procedure called oophorectomy.
 This is the surgical removal of one or more ovaries.
 These walnut-sized organs in your pelvic area make and release the eggs.
 The eggs can grow to become a baby when combined with a man’s sperm.
-Ovaries also make hormones that regulate your menstrual cycle (also called your period).
+Ovaries also make hormones that regulate your period (menstrual cycle).
 Your periods may stop if both ovaries were removed if you were still menstruating before the surgery.
 You may have other symptoms of menopause as well, such as hot flashes.
 A hysterectomy to remove the uterus is often done with oophorectomy.

 Rest when you are tired.

 Take your medicine exactly as instructed by your doctor.

 Continue the coughing and deep breathing exercises that you learned in the hospital.